virgo47/javasimon/automation/virtualbox/windows10-base/Windows10-base-packer.md

 * Ant to stop it (can be shut down from inside, of course): `vagrant halt`
 * Status: `vagrant status`

+First `vagrant up` takes longer as it has to create virtual machine and machine itself is fresh and needs longer to configure and restart during initial boot.
+Subsequent runs are faster.

 ### Current problems

 ### What happens